wp-plugins/slickr-flickr/readme.txt

 * With manual or autoplay slideshows
 * Works with various LightBoxes
 * Works with jQuery Galleria to display photos in a slideshow/gallery combo
-* See http://slickr-flickr.diywebmastery.com for training and support on using the plugin
+* See http://slickr-flickr.diywebmastery.com for tutorials and support on using the plugin

 == Installation ==